 A number of measures can be taken to help prevent tension headaches.
 These include:

 - A headache diary: Keeping a diary of when and where headaches takes place, as well as how severe the headaches are, can be useful in identifying headache triggers.
 Using this information, it may become easier to avoid these triggers.

 - Stress relief and lifestyle changes: In many cases, stress is a contributing factor to tension headaches.
 Relaxation techniques such as meditation, yoga or other methods like acupuncture may be effective in preventing headaches.
 Furthermore, a regular exercise regime and a healthy, balanced diet can help prevent tension headaches by reducing the overall-stress level.

 - Medication: In some cases, particularly when headaches are frequent and severe, preventive medication may be advised by a doctor.
 Amitriptyline, an antidepressant, is the most commonly prescribed medication for this purpose.

 The lifestyle changes needed will vary from person to person, and it may take a period of trial and error before results can be seen.

 Q: Are any natural or home remedies effective for treating tension-type headaches?

-A: Although home remedies are not a replacement for medical treatment, and it is always advisable to consult a healthcare professional if one experiences tension headaches regularly or for an ongoing period, some people find certain essential oils and herbs can provide relief from headache symptoms during a headache episode itself.
-These include:
+A: Home remedies are not a replacement for medical treatment and it is always advisable to consult a healthcare professional if one experiences tension headaches regularly or for an ongoing period.
+However, some people find certain essential oils and herbs can provide relief from headache symptoms during a headache episode itself.